RitLuck/blog/content/posts/tech/11-25-2022/index.md

 "UNDERSTANDING THE UNDERLYING STACK OF LINUX CONTAINERS - IN JUST 5 MINS" by [Chittesh Sham](https://twitter.com/tesh1224).
 Super funny and downtoearth guy.
 His entrance was the hightlight of the session tbh.
 Okay so containers, while I'm still having troubles lately to understand containers, his talk was really helpful in some ways.
 Definitely going to make a post in the future once I get the grasp of it.

-Thanks to [Saamiyah](https://twitter.com/smearthelove) and [Arshad Pooloo](https://twitter.com/ArshadPooloo/) for allowing me to use their pictures.
+Thanks to [Saamiyah](https://twitter.com/smearthelove) and [Arshad Pooloo](https://twitter.com/ArshadPooloo/) for allowing me to share their pictures.

 "Go:From Scratch to Prod" by [MUHAMMAD YUSUF ABDOOL SATAR](https://twitter.com/__fluxy__)
 ![image16](./images/16.png)